the-rebooted-coder/Take-Notes/README.md

 ## :rocket: Technologies Used

-The project was developed using the following technologies:
+This project is developed using the following technologies:
 - Android Studio
 - Java
 - XML